 Determining the baseline performance is the first and the most important step when you’re overclocking with BIOS.
 It will let you make easy before and after comparisons, and you’ll get to know the precise increments.

 You can’t operate a benchmark utility directly from BIOS.
 Instead, you’ll be using that utility from Windows.
 Benchmarking the hardware requires explicit methods, including Intel Extreme Tuning Utility Software.

 Keeping track of your benchmark score lets you compare it with the latest scores.

 We have already mentioned that every CPU comes with its own BIOS and hardware configuration, so you’ll see that the settings’ location is different.
 But, the basic concept of overclocking is the same.

 Let’s just start right by altering the CPU Core Ratio that determines the final CPU speed.
 Scrutinize your BIOS and find this section to alter this setting.

 But wait!
 While altering the processor’s operational settings, we’ll recommend you alter one setting at a time.
 Make sure you verify it before moving on to the next one.

-Start modifying the CPU Core Ratio by moving one value upward and save the changes.
+Start modifying the CPU Core Ratio by moving one value upward and saving the changes.
 Exit the BIOS and reboot the system.
-Once the system starts-up again, run that modified benchmark and see if the score has been improved or not.
+Once the system starts up again, run that modified benchmark and see if the score has been improved or not.

 If the system fails to reboot or new CPU settings didn’t apply, get back to the last viable settings.